BillSchofield/billschofield.github.io/_in_progress/2018-1-18-How-To-Discover-The-Business-Value-Of-Your-Tech-Task.md

 ---
 layout: post
-title: Helping the Business Understand the Value of Specific Tech Tasks
+title: How to Discover the Business Value of Your Tech Task
 ---
-# Helping the Business Understand the Value of Specific Tech Tasks
+*This is Part 1 in a series about improving communication between developers and the business, especially in terms of prioritizing technical effort.*

 When the business asks questions like, *"What are you working on?"* they are usually trying to understand *why* developers are choosing their